IneshV/Monte-Carlo-Simulation-Buffons-Needle/README.md

 # Buffon's Needle README

-If you were to randomly drop needles onto a plane with parallel lines spaced a distance of 2 needles apart, the total number of needles over those that intersect a line approaches $\pi$???
+If you randomly drop needles onto a plane with parallel lines spaced a distance of 2 needles apart, the total number of needles over those that intersect a line approaches $\pi$???
-Mysterious?
-I think not.
+Mysterious, huh?
+Let's see what's going on!

 ![Buffon’s Needle Demo](buffons-needle-visual.png)